 "[I] had the opportunity to fly with my good friend Chandler Swope over the Summit Bechtel Reserve/World Scout Jamboree and take photos," Hartley posted on Facebook.

 "Chandler was kind enough to take the door off his helicopter, so I could hang out and get some clean shots of the site.
 The site holds 45,000 scouts & leaders pretty well."

 Though now retired, Hartley was a former Boy Scouts of America official employed to establish the Summit where 45,000 are now gathered.

-He also served as a chief ranger for the New River Gorge National River, an adjacent national park that helped attract the scouts to West Virginia.
+He also served as a chief ranger for the New River Gorge National Park and Preserve, an adjacent national park that helped attract the scouts to West Virginia.

 The reserve is the current home of the National Scout Jamboree, the Paul R. Christen National High Adventure Base, the James C. Justice National Scout Camp, and the John D. Tickle National Training and Leadership Center.